-Who they are While reaching moms of preschoolers through MOPS, we were not attracting mothers of older children.
+While reaching moms of preschoolers through MOPS, we were not attracting mothers of older children.
 These women were not attending any women’s programs at church, nor were we offering them opportunities for growth in areas of parenting, marriage, and spiritual growth.

 What they are looking for

 Women’s ministries generally put forth tremendous effort for special events.
 While some women do bring non-Christian friends, many aren’t interested in attending church events.
 And often church women don’t invite their neighbors because they are not ready to trust us with their friends.